 According to the analysis of nomination strategies, deixis and synecdoches become the strategies that undergo changes.
 The strategies signal that the Jakarta Post prefers to focus on Jokowi when he becomes the president since his every action represents the action that the government and Indonesia take.
-This finds research also that the predication strategies also change due to the historical background.
+This research also finds that the predication strategies also change due to the historical background.
 The Jakarta Post prefers to use positive predications in presenting Jokowi's figure in all categories except in the KPK issue.
-The same result is also displayed by the comparisons between Jokowi and other politicians where they are used to emphasize Jokowi's positive representation in all categories except in the KPK issue.
+The same result is also displayed by the comparisons between Jokowi and other politicians where they are used to emphasize Jokowi's positive representation in all categories except on the KPK issue.

 The signification of the representation indicates that nomination and predication strategies are employed to represent the shift in political support towards Jokowi: from positive to negative.
 The Jakarta Post supports Jokowi since he becomes the Jakarta governor until he is chosen as the seventh President of Indonesia because Jokowi's performance as a leader is in line with the Jakarta Post values.
-However, the fact that the Jakarta Post no longer gives him its full support on the KPK issue indicates that his action contradicts the Jakarta Post's ideology that supports anticorruption movement.
+However, the Jakarta Post no longer gives him its full support on the KPK issue, as his action is seen to contradict the Jakarta Post's ideology that supports anticorruption movement.